mbasaglia/glaxnimate/docs/docs/manual/index.md

 An advantage of using vector graphics is that you can view the image at any resolution without losing quality.

+You can learn more about this in the [Vector Graphics](https://en.wikipedia.org/wiki/Vector_graphics) article on Wikipedia.

 ### Tweening

 When animating vector graphics, you have the option of automatically generating